Traditional Chinese Name:

 - You can purchase abalone in most Asian supermarkets in either frozen, canned or dried form

-- Chinese pharmaceuticals will definitely carry dried abalone in various sizes
+- Chinese herbal and dried goods shops will definitely carry dried abalone in various sizes

 What is the cost?

-- Abalones are a good source of iron, phosphorus, sodium and potassium
+- Abalone is a good source of iron, phosphorus, sodium and potassium

 - It is a low-fat protein that can be served as part of the meal

 Abalone shell dust is extremely dangerous and can lead to irritant bronchitis and asthma attacks

 Due to the exploitation of their meat and shell, many abalone species are now considered endangered.
 Although there is abalone farming, the demand of abalone far exceeds that of supply

 Looking to build your basic Chinese Soup Pantry?

 Check it out in my video to learn more!